briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 ## 124.36   Additional penalties

-1. _(A)_ In addition to any other penalty imposed by sections 124.27 to 124.41 of the Codified Ordinances or Chapter 5703. of the Revised Code, the following penalties shall apply:
+1. _(A)_ In addition to any other penalty imposed by [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances or Chapter 5703. of the Revised Code, the following penalties shall apply:

     1. _(1)_ If a taxpayer required to file a tax return under sections 124.27 to 124.41 of the Codified Ordinances fails to make and file the return